-Your guide to four years of finance leaks
+Your guide to eight years of finance leaks

 Swiss leaks 2015

-This ICIJ investigation, involving hundreds of journalists from 45 countries, went public in February 2015.
+This ICIJ investigation, involving hundreds of journalists from 45 countries, including BBC Panorama, went public in February 2015.

 It focused on HSBC Private Bank (Suisse), a subsidiary of the banking giant, and so lifted the lid on dealings in a country where banking secrecy is taken for granted.